joshidibas/google-maps-store-locator-js/readme.md

 - Open the info window of the marker on store selection in stores list

-- Complete the styling for the marker info window

 - Allow a user to search for stores in a zip code

 - Add a beautiful transition on the hover of an individual store